GREEKC/Lisbon-training/demo_clients/HOCOMOCO.md

 ```

 One can also filter motifs by quality (A,B,C consist reliable core of HOCOMOCO, D-quality motifs are less reliable).
 If one want to take the only motif, use a primary one (one which has rank equals to 0).

+# Documentation page
+A bit more details are available on the following [page](http://hocomoco11.autosome.ru/api_description)